capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

    - Quest Description
 4. The user reviews their input and selects the “Create Quest” button.
 5. There is a confirmation dialog of a quest created.
-6. The user selects the "Start Quest" button.
+6. The user selects the "Start Quest" button to start the "Two Player" quest.

 ## Use Case 7 - Join a Party
 A user wants to join another user’s party.